clintam/surf/README.md

 Simple Makefiles call out to docker and express the dependencies.
 Incremental-build optimizations are managed by docker/docker-compose.
-This combination enables for effecient testing in paralell with `make -j`
+This combination enables for efficient testing in parallel with `make -j`

-* build base images
+* download/build base images (nodejs, mongo, webdriver)
-* build this image
+* build server image
  * lint the source
  * run unit tests
-* startup FVT environment with mongo/webdriver
+ * startup FVT environment with our server plus mongo and webdriver
   * test REST API
   * test web UI
+  * test chat UI

 #### React